vansh-visariya/MindMesh/PLAN.md

+## Implementing all the important things in pipeline like data pipeline which will include (scraping, cleaning and storing in database) and like wise other pipeline also.

 ### **Phase 1: Foundation and Scoping (Weeks 1-2)**

 This initial phase is about making key decisions and laying the groundwork.
 A clear plan here will prevent complications later.